Wanna see something cool? Check out Angular Spotify 🎧

 Problem

-See the following code and example.
+In the provided code and example:

 &:hover {